-Unrestricted net assets, as defined by GASB Statement No. 35, are not subject to externally imposed stipulations; however, they are subject to internal restrictions.
-For example, unrestricted net assets may be designated for specific purposes by action of management or the Board of Regents or may otherwise be limited by contractual agreements with outside parties.
-All of the unrestricted net assets, which totaled \$2,920,584,000 at June 30, 2008, have been designated for academic and research programs and initiatives, and capital programs.
+Unrestricted net assets, as defined by GASB, are not subject to externally imposed stipulations; however, they are subject to internal restrictions.
+For example, unrestricted net assets may be designated for specific purposes by action of management, the Board of Regents, or may otherwise be limited by contractual agreements with outside parties.
+All of the unrestricted net assets, which totaled \$1,542,083,000 at June 30, 2009, have been designated for academic and research programs and initiatives, and capital programs.